Pet Pals: Animal Doctor

 Pet Pals: Animal Doctor is a video game created by Legacy Interactive in which the player is a veterinarian, and must take care of 35 animals brought to their clinic.
-In the Wii version the player takes care of 30 animals.
+In the Wii version, the player takes care of 30 animals.
 It is rated E10+ by the American Entertainment Software Rating Board.
+In Europe, the game was released under the name "Real Adventures - Pet Vet".

-In 2007, it was given the "Silver honor" award by the Parents' Choice Foundation.
+In 2007, it was given the "Silver Honor" award by the Parents' Choice Foundation.